luron-tristan/zelpy/README.md

 flame spell: works like the sword => flame inside of the attackable sprites and check for collisions
 heal: just spawn particles and heal the player

+### Upgrade menu

+1. the player needs to get xp from killing enemies
+2. we upgrade by increasing the values in player.stats
+3. increasing each value will lower our xp
+   => upgrade gui is a bit complicated